ineed-cmyk/SANN/README.md

-# SANN
+# KitCritic
 **Disaster Preparedness Guide**

-🏗️ README UNDER CONSTRUCTION 🏗️

-## Project Description
+### Project Description
-SANN is a user-friendly application designed to help you assess the quality and preparedness of your survival kit.
+KirCritic is a user-friendly application designed to help you assess the quality and preparedness of your survival kit.
 Whether you're preparing for an earthquake,tsunami, or any emergency, this tool provides a rating and personalized recommendations to ensure you’re ready for anything.

-### Specifications

-🏗️ README UNDER CONSTRUCTION 🏗️

-## Current Progress

-🏗️ README UNDER CONSTRUCTION 🏗️

-### Planned Features
+The app provides the following features :
 - Rates quality of emergency kit based on model
 - Provides sugesstions for a more complete kit
 - Provides full anaylisys and breakdown of kit
 - Allows for catering kit for size and composition of household

+## Specifications
+Python is used for all backend code.
+Kivy (specifically kivyMD) is used for a mordern front end A local database is used for storing all information.
+This can be initialized using DBINIT.py

 ## Contributors
 - Adeeb Rahman